 Tier 2 encompasses mid-level felonies that are excluded from Tier 1 and Tier 3.
-Tier 2 crimes include but are not limited to: sex acts with those unable to consent (Penal Code 261), incest (Penal Code 285), oral copulation (Penal Code 288a), acts of penetration with a foreign object (Penal Code 289), and annoying a child on a repeated basis (Penal Code 647.6).
+Tier 2 crimes include but are not limited to incest (Penal Code 285), oral copulation (former Penal Code 288a), acts of penetration with a foreign object (Penal Code 289 (b)), and a second separate conviction for annoying a child for sexual purposes (Penal Code 647.6).

 Tier 3 requires registration as a sex offender for life.
 If you are convicted of a Tier 3 crime, you are not eligible to petition the court for removal from the sex offender registry.

 Tier 3 encompasses allegedly more serious sex offenses.
-These include but are not limited to: child pornography (Penal Code 311.1), pimping and pandering of a minor (Penal Code 266h), and many cases of rape (Penal Code 261).
+These include but are not limited to: felony possession of child pornography (Penal Code 311.11), pimping and pandering of a minor (Penal Code 266h), and many cases of rape (Penal Code 261).

 Megan's Law Website

 Tier 1 offenders will not be posted to the Megan's Law website unless Tier 1 offenders pose a specific and demonstrable threat to a community.
 However, Tier 2 and Tier 3 offenders will be posted to the website.

 Registrants may apply for exclusion from the Megan's Law website if he or she has completed their required probation, and if he or she has not engaged in incest, oral copulation, or forced penetration.

 Petition for Termination